joseph-flinn/site/frontend/posts/scalable-dev-clients.md

 One word of warning: do not pass a URL value through this endpoint that is clickable in the client.
 Doing so has a high risk of enabling XSS in the client application.
-Instead, use a config value to choose the URL from a pre-generated list of URLS that are built into the app or use a very strict pattern to build the URL from multiple values passed through via the configuration endpoint.
+Instead, use a config value to choose the URL from a pre-generated list of URLs that are built into the app or use a very strict pattern to build the URL from multiple values passed through via the configuration endpoint.